LaneChen77/lanechen77.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
 I am a Master student in Applied Statistics at Fudan University and I am fortunate to be advised by Prof.Wang Jian.Before that, I did my undergrad at Fudan University where I received a B.S. in Data Science.
-I'm intersted in deep learning theory, automonous driving.
+I'm intersted in deep learning theory,automonous driving.Besides,I am also a Pure Mathematics Enthusiast
 # 🔥 News
 - *2023.09*: &nbsp; Submitted BEV-VLM